Online Proctored Exams

 - One monitor: ProctorU supports the use of one monitor only.
 You may either use a laptop computer with the built-in screen only or use a desktop computer with a separate monitor.
 Candidates who use two (or more) monitors will have to remove any excess monitors beyond the one monitor allowed.

 - An appropriate operating system: to ensure that your computer’s operating system is compatible with the exam day requirements.
 While online proctoring supports both Mac and Windows operating systems, we advise against utilizing a Windows operating system on a Mac device via a virtual machine as this will not be supported during your proctoring session.
-The following systems are not supported: Google Chromebooks, Tablets (Nexus, iPad, Tab, Note, etc.), smartphones, Linux operating systems, Surface RT and running inside any virtual machine.
+The following systems are not supported: Google Chromebooks, Tablets (Nexus, iPad, Tab, Note, etc.), smartphones, Linux operating systems, Surface RT and running inside any virtual machine, unlicensed/inactive versions of Windows and Test Builds/Modes.

 - A stable internet connection: to ensure your internet is both consistent and connected.
 Confirm your upload and download speeds are consistent and can be relied upon.
 FP Canada strongly recommends hard wiring the internet connection